yurii2007/mean-reversion-trading-bot/strategy.md

 ## Notes

-- All percentage values are in decimals.
-For example, 0.5 = 0.5%
+- All percentage values are in decimal form.
+For example, 0.5 = 50%
 - Do not specify any negative values in config, they would be automatically converted during trading cycles.
 - Config is live-loaded on startup; changes require a restart of the bot.